 - M.Arch, Architecture, UC Berkeley

-Ryan E. Smith is an Associate Professor and Director of the Integrated Technology & Architecture Center (ITAC) at the University of Utah, a university/industry teaching, research and outreach center that is an agent of change at the intersection of design, education and construction industries.
+Ryan E. Smith is an Associate Professor and Director of the Integrated Technology & Architecture Collaborative (ITAC) at the University of Utah, a university/industry teaching, research and outreach center that is an agent of change at the intersection of design, education and construction industries.
 Professor Smith’s research flattens design-to-production relationships through applied scholarship in the field of architectural technology toward a more productive, integrated, sustainable, and innovative built environment.
-Professor Smith has performed $2.5M + in research grants and contracts from public and private institutions since 2004 including FEMA, USDA, & DOE to name a few to qualify and quantify industry related technology questions of production in architecture.
-Among his numerous publications, Smith is author of Prefab Architecture (Wiley 2010) and co-editor of Building Systems (Routledge 2012).
-He speaks widely on emerging issues in the construction industry including offsite building, BIM, IPD and sustainability.
-His industry integrative teaching and research has been awarded the 2007 ACSA Collaborative Practice Award, 2009 & 2011 ACSA Creative Achievement Award and the 2010 Lifecycle Building Award.
-Smith is the recipient of the 2011 ARCC Research Award and the ENR 20 under 40 award in 2012.
+Professor Smith has performed $3M+ in research grants and contracts from public and private institutions since 2004 including FEMA, USDA, & DOE to name a few to qualify and quantify industry related technology questions of production in architecture.
+Among his numerous publications, Smith is author of Prefab Architecture (Wiley 2010), Building Systems (Routledge 2012), Offsite Architecture (Routledge, 2017), Leading Collaborative Architectural Practice (Wiley, 2017), and Prefab Housing (Lund & Humphries, 2017).
+His industry integrative teaching and research has been awarded by the ACSA, AIA, ARCC, ENR, and MBI.
+Smith is a Senior Research Fellow in the Centre for Offsite Construction, Edinbugh Napier University and the immediate past Chair of the National Institute of Building Sciences, Off-site Construction Council.